pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Must Have

-  - API should always be available
+  - The API must always be available
-  - API should consistently give what asked for (e.g. ask for random words, receive random words)
+  - The API must consistently give what asked for (e.g. ask for random words, receive random words)

 ## Standard User